civic-interconnect/civic-data-us-mn-geo/DEVELOPER.md

 2. Add a matching entry at the bottom.

 Update `CITATION.cff` and manifest.json with the new incremented version.
 1. In CITATION, version appears twice.
+CHANGE date-released: yyyy-mm-dd ALSO.
 2. In manifest, version appears once.

 ```shell